akka/akka-management/docs/src/main/paradox/discovery.md

 ## Discovery Method: Configuration

-Configuration currently ignores all fields on a Full lookup apart from name.
+Configuration currently ignores all fields apart from service name.

 For simple use cases configuration can be used for service discovery.
 The advantage of using Akka Discovery with configuration rather than your own configuration values is that applications can be migrated to a more